Northridge Mall (Wisconsin): Opening and initial success

-The Grand Opening occurred in August 1972, two years after its sister mall, Southridge Mall opened in 1970.
+The grand opening occurred on August 2, 1972, two years after its sister mall, Southridge Mall, opened in 1970.
 Both were financed and owned by Senator Herb Kohl and part of the Taubman Centers.
 Northridge Mall was co-developed with the nearby Northridge Lakes development, a residential development consisting of a mix of inventive multi-family residences, in concert with a planned northern beltline freeway which would have connected the area to the rest of the Milwaukee area.
 The pioneering mall was planned and designed as a regional center, consisting of a two level mall with four anchors: J. C. Penney, Sears, Boston Store, and Gimbels, along with a United Artists Theatres triplex (eventually expanded to six screens).
 Marshall Field's came to the mall in 1987, as part of their acquisition of 5 former Gimbels stores.
 Marshall Field's sold their store to H. C. Prange Co. in 1988, which in turn became Younkers in 1992.
 Younkers closed in 1999.

-In 1992, Jesse Anderson stabbed his wife to death in the parking lot of a TGI Friday's near the mall, claiming two African-American men had attacked the couple and stabbed his wife to death; it was later revealed he fabricated a false alibi.
-He and Jeffrey Dahmer were both killed by Christopher Scarver in the Columbia Correctional Institution in 1994.

 The mall declined within the decade after, as the freeway revolts of the 1970s ended up cancelling the north freeway intended to complete the Milwaukee beltline, leaving those intending to go to Northridge on miles of the surface street Brown Deer Road from Interstate 43 and U.S. 41/45 to access the mall; other closer shopping options had been developed in the ensuing decades along the completed freeways in formerly rural areas, and the Brown Deer strip in each direction from the mall had developed a number of disparate and cluttered retail developments with very little continuity or theming.
 Crime around the general area also increased to a smaller extent, but alarmism of those crimes in what was a suburban area in the local media, along with the lingering effects of the Anderson case despite its resolution, decreased the mall's clientele, as suburban shoppers chose other options with easy freeway access such as Mayfair, Brookfield Square, and newly developed power center shopping options in Mequon, Menomonee Falls, and Grafton.
 The final blow to the mall was the early 2000s recession, which saw a number of tenants pull out after their lease expirations and the mall's owner unable to find new ones outside of local small businesses.
 The mall eventually closed in 2003.

 The Northridge Lakes development also ran into complexities involving the local real estate market, which preferred single-family detached homes over apartment developments, forcing its ownership to lower their rents and take in a more traditional apartment clientele than the high-end market it intended to market to.